Genivia/RE-flex/doc/index.md

 Another argument to use this code with Flex is that the internal Flex buffer is limited to 16KB.
-By contrast, RE/flex buffers are dynamically resized and will never run out to accept long matches.
+By contrast, RE/flex buffers are dynamically resized and will never run out of buffer space to accept long matches.

 Workarounds such as these are not necessary with RE/flex.
 The RE/flex scanners use regex libraries with expressive pattern syntax.
 We can use lazy repetition